wurstscript/WurstScript/manual.md

 ---

-_by peq & Frotty_ _Version: 0.0002_
+_by peq & Frotty_ _Version: 0.000_

 WurstScript is a programming language named after the german word for sausage.

 The sausage is a symbol for encapsulation (Peel/Pelle), compactness (sausage meat/Brät) and modularization (cut it into slices!).
 And because you normally know whats inside a sausage the project is also open source and easy to use (cook).

-Also remember that WurstScript and its related tools are in a probably unstable state and under heavy development, so you may encounter errors and bugs we don't know about.
+Remember, WurstScript and its related tools are in a probably unstable state and under heavy development, so you may encounter errors and bugs we don't know about.
 Please report any problem with our [issue tracker at GitHub](https://github.com/peq/WurstScript/issues/new).

 # Basics

-Wurst code is organized into packages.
+Wurst code is organized into _packages_.
 All your wurst code has to be inside a _package_.
 Packages can also _import_ other packages to use variables, functions, classes, etc. from the imported package.
-Packages can have a _init_ block to do stuff when the map script is loaded.
+Packages can have an _init_ block to do stuff when the map is loaded.

 	package HelloWurst
-		// you can import stuff from other packages: import PrintPackage
+		// you can import stuff from other packages: import PrintingHelper
+        // Since the Wurst.wurst-Update this isn't needed anymore.

 		// the init block is called at map start init